- Strings

 String vs StringBuilder Test Conclusions

 Wow, it takes only 1 millisecond to do this operation with a StringBuilder object.
-Since we are talking about differences in milliseconds this may not seem like a big deal but in large scale applications that crunch a lot of data this kind of optimizations are cost and time savers.
+Since we are talking about differences in milliseconds this may not seem like a big deal but in large-scale applications that crunch a lot of data these kinds of optimizations are cost and time savers.

 String and StringBuilder Considerations

-We need to pick the right tools for the job and know when to take the trade offs when necessary.
+We need to pick the right tools for the job and know when to take trade-offs when necessary.
 If I’m building a quick application and I’m just storing and displaying string values then a StringBuilder object isn’t necessary.
 But if I find myself doing a lot of string manipulation then I might consider using StringBuilder.
-String and StringBuilder are both useful but it depends on the context, needs and resources that you have.
+String and StringBuilder are both useful but it depends on the context, needs, and resources that you have.